Box junction rules: what they are and how to use them

 Sometimes you may find yourself getting stuck in a box junction despite your best intentions.
 If possible, try to move out of the way as soon as it is safe to do so.

 Many motorists enter a box junction because they feel intimidated by other road users.
-It’s best to stay calm and obey the rules of the road – other drivers won’t pay for any fine you incur.
+It’s best to stay calm and obey the rules of the road – other drivers won’t pay your fine, will they?

 Buy your next car (and sell your old one) with carwow